Board of Supervisors

 Planning and Building Department, Planning Division, Commercial

-Cannabis Unit, recommending the Board approve and authorize the
+Cannabis Unit, recommending the Board approve and authorize the Chair

-Commercial Cannabis current planning activities, including project
+Cannabis current planning activities, including project management and

-management and analysis, permit entitlement, and California
+analysis, permit entitlement, and California Environmental Quality Act

-Environmental Quality Act compliance services, replacing Article XX,
+compliance services, replacing Article XX, Conflict of Interest in its

-Conflict of Interest in its entirety, and, extending the term of the
+entirety, and, extending the term of the Agreement by three (3) years for a

-9, 2028, with no changes in the agreement amount of $400,000 or the
+revised expiration date of December 9, 2028, with no changes in the

-scope of work.
+agreement amount of $400,000 or the scope of work.

 FUNDING: Applicant/Developer Funded.